 Her non-fiction includes a book about the Yorkshire of her childhood in The Iron Coast (1994), published with photographs by Peter Burton and Harland Walshaw.

 She also writes for children and young adults.
 Her novel Bilgewater (1977), originally written for children, has now been re-classified as adult fiction.
 She was awarded the Whitbread Children's Book Award for The Hollow Land (1981) and is the author of A Few Fair Days (1971), a collection of short stories for children set on a Cumberland farm, and two novels for teenagers, A Long Way From Verona (1971), which explores a wartime childhood in Yorkshire, and The Summer After the Funeral (1973), a story about a loss of innocence after the death of a father.

 Jane Gardam is a member of PEN and a Fellow of the Royal Society of Literature.
 She is married with three children and divides her time between East Kent and Yorkshire.
-Her latest books are The People on Privilege Hill (2007), a collection of short stories, and the novel, The Man in the Wooden Hat (2009).
+Her latest books are The People on Privilege Hill (2007), a collection of short stories, and the novels The Man in the Wooden Hat (2009) and Last Friends (2013).
+Last Friends was shortlisted for the Folio Prize.
 In 2014 a collection of her stories was published as The Stories of Jane Gardam.

 Jane Gardam has been writing for a long time, and has published many novels.